Ivan the Terrible: Early life

 In 1553, Ivan suffered a near-fatal illness and was thought not able to recover.
-While on his presumed deathbed, Ivan had asked the boyars to swear an oath of allegiance to his eldest son, an infant at the time.
+While on his presumed deathbed Ivan had asked the boyars to swear an oath of allegiance to his eldest son, an infant at the time.
 Many boyars refused since they deemed the tsar's health too hopeless for him to survive.
 This angered Ivan and added to his distrust of the boyars.
 There followed brutal reprisals and assassinations, including those of Metropolitan Philip and Prince Alexander Gorbatyi-Shuisky.

-Ivan ordered in 1553 the establishment of the Moscow Print Yard, and the first printing press was introduced to Russia.
-Several religious books in Russian were printed during the 1550s and 1560s.
-The new technology provoked discontent among traditional scribes, which led to the Print Yard being burned in an arson attack.
-The first Russian printers, Ivan Fedorov and Pyotr Mstislavets, were forced to flee from Moscow to the Grand Duchy of Lithuania.
-Nevertheless, the printing of books resumed from 1568 onwards, with Andronik Timofeevich Nevezha and his son Ivan now heading the Print Yard.
+In 1553, Ivan IV ordered the establishment of the Moscow Print Yard, introducing the first printing press to Russia.
+During the 1550s and 1560s, several religious books in Church Slavonic were printed, marking the beginning of Russian movable-type printing.
+However, the new technology provoked strong opposition from traditional scribes, culminating in an arson attack that destroyed the Print Yard.
+The printers Ivan Fyodorov and Pyotr Mstislavets subsequently fled to the Grand Duchy of Lithuania, where they continued their work.
+Printing in Moscow resumed in 1568, under Andronik Timofeevich Nevezha and his son Ivan, who reestablished production at the rebuilt Print Yard.